apache/mxnet/example/ssd/README.md

 Due to the permission issue, this example is maintained in this [repository](https://github.com/zhreshold/mxnet-ssd) separately.
 You can use the link regarding specific per example [issues](https://github.com/zhreshold/mxnet-ssd/issues).

 ### What's new
-* Support uint8 inference on CPU with MKL-DNN backend, and achieved 0.8364 mAP.
+* Support uint8 inference on CPU with MKL-DNN backend.
+Uint8 inference achieves 0.8364 mAP, which is a comparable accuracy to FP32 (0.8366 mAP).
 * Added live camera capture and detection display (run with --camera flag).
 Example:
     `./demo.py --camera --cpu --frame-resize 0.5`
 * Added multiple trained models.